dhanushmallu/polymer_nlp_extractor/README.md

 - Password: use the value from `.env` (POSTGRES_PASSWORD)
 - Save password: Yes

-3) SSL tab
+**SSL tab:**
 - SSL mode: Disable

-4) Advanced tab (optional)
-- Role: leave blank
-- Service: leave blank

-5) Save
-- Click Save; the server should appear under Servers → polymer-postgres.
+Click Save; the server should appear under Servers → polymer-postgres.

-Notes
-- These values match docker-compose defaults where pgAdmin and PostgreSQL run on the same Compose network; the service hostname is `postgres`.
-- If you override credentials, use your `.env` values (POSTGRES_USER, POSTGRES_PASSWORD, POSTGRES_DB).
+Note: These values match docker-compose defaults where pgAdmin and PostgreSQL run on the same Compose network; the service hostname is `postgres`.
+If you override credentials, use your `.env` values.
-- pgAdmin UI runs at http://localhost:5050 (HTTP).

-### **Direct Access**
+### Direct Access

 ```bash
 docker exec -it polymer_postgres psql -U pnlp_db_user -d polymer_extractor